 - Posse specializes in identifying nontraditional students who might be overlooked by the traditional admissions processes at selective colleges and universities.

-- These Scholars have won over $1 billion in full-tuition, leadership scholarships from Posse’s partner colleges and universities.
+- Posse Scholars have won $1.5 billion in full-tuition, leadership scholarships from partner colleges and universities.

 - Posse currently has 58 top-tier college and university partners.